ipfs/specs/src/routing/http-routing-v1.md

 #### Response Headers

 - `Content-Type`: the content type of this response, which MUST be `application/json` or `application/x-ndjson` (see [streaming](#streaming)).
-- `Last-Modified`: the timestamp of the resolution, allowing CDNs and load balancers to support inexpensive update checks via `If-Modified-Since`
+- `Last-Modified`: an HTTP-date timestamp ([RFC9110, Section 5.6.7](https://www.rfc-editor.org/rfc/rfc9110#section-5.6.7)) of the resolution, allowing HTTP proxies and CDNs to support inexpensive update checks via `If-Modified-Since`
 - `Cache-Control: public, max-age={ttl}, public, stale-while-revalidate={max-ttl}, stale-if-error={max-ttl}`: meaningful cache TTL returned with the response.
   - The `max-age` SHOULD be shorter for responses whose resolution ended in no results (e.g. 15 seconds), and longer for responses that have results (e.g. 5 minutes).